GandhiCloudLab/devsecops-trivy/readme.md

 3. Pull the temp image using `buildah`.

-4. Tag the image to the right image name.
+4. Tag the image to the actual image name.

-5. Push the right image to IBM Cloud Container Registry using `buildah`.
+5. Push the actual image to IBM Cloud Container Registry using `buildah`.

 6. Remove the temp image from IBM Cloud Container Registry using `buildah`.